-Day and hourly rates do work for events, because speed of on site production is not a factor.
+Day and hourly rates do work for events, because the speed of on-site production is not a factor.
 You are obligated to be at an event for a pre-determined length of time and can’t get out early for being more efficient.
 However, I have tested the per image price system for family portraits and weddings with success.
 If you do use it, be sure that you are going to generate enough of high-quality images which the families will want to buy.

 The key to selling per-image pricing is placing the value on the image, not on your time.
-People want lower prices, because in their minds, it represents lower risk.
+People want lower prices, because, in their minds, it represents a lower risk.
 More importantly, if you show that the client is in control of the budget and to use you is the least-risky proposition, you will win new opportunities.